EB 5 Visas - Your Questions - Answered

 How quickly can I secure a Green Card?

 Haskew Law currently has exclusive access to many of the leading investment opportunities across the USA.
-Our priority EB-5 Visa investor programme allows clients to secure a Green Card in as little as six weeks from date of their submission.
+Our priority EB-5 Visa investor programme allows clients to secure investment approval towards a Green Card application in as little as six weeks from date of their submission.

 What are the basic requirements to be eligible for an EB-5 visa?